graisondangor/graisondangor.github.io/index.md

 Hi, I'm a reporter and newsletter writer in New York.

-As the sole writer for a cable news outlet's weekday newsletter, I grew subscribers past 400,000 while triplng its referral traffic to the website and growing ad revenue.
+As the sole writer for a cable news outlet's weekday newsletter, I grew subscribers past 400,000 while tripling referral traffic to cheddar.com and growing ad revenue.

 As a reporter, I have covered mental health, Covid-19, business, and breaking news for NPR, Kaiser Health News, Al Jazeera, and Forbes, where I also researched candidates for its _30 Under 30_ and _Next 1,000_ lists.
 Before moving to New York, I worked as a copywriter in Minneapolis.